taikatta/Mileston4-EggSellNT/README.md

 #### Open Graph (OG)

 I wanted to have a nice photo and text when the link is shared on Messenger, so I added OG meta tags to base.html and used Sharing Debugger (Facebook developer tools) to debug.
-I made a typo in the title, I had to fix it.
+I made a typo in the title, I had to scrape the URL again.

 [Back to Top](#table-of-contents)